Cold Brew vs Iced Coffee: What's the Difference?

 • You want the familiar taste of a traditional breakfast blend

-• You enjoy the bright, crisp notes of hot-brewed coffee
+• You enjoy the bright notes of hot-brewed coffee

 • You prefer a lighter, more refreshing coffee texture